Rita Angus

-Rita Angus (12 March 1908 – 25 January 1970), a New Zealand painter, has a reputation - along with Colin McCahon and Toss Woollaston - as one of the leading figures in twentieth-century New Zealand art.
-She worked primarily in oil and water colour, and became well known for her portraits and landscapes.
+Henrietta Catherine Angus (12 March 1908 – 25 January 1970), known as Rita Cook early in her career, was a New Zealand painter who, alongside Colin McCahon and Toss Woollaston, is regarded as one of the leading figures in twentieth-century New Zealand art.
+She worked primarily in oil and watercolour, and became known for her portraits and landscapes.

 Biography

+Early life

-Henrietta Catherine Angus was born on 12 March 1908 in Hastings, the eldest of seven children of William McKenzie Angus and Ethel Violet Crabtree.
-In 1921, her family moved to Palmerston North and she attended Palmerston North Girls' High School (1922–26).
-In 1927, she began studying at the Canterbury College School of Art.
+Henrietta "Rita" Angus was born Henrietta Catherine Angus on 12 March 1908 in Hastings, New Zealand.
+She was the eldest of seven children of Scottish—English parents William McKenzie Angus and Ethel Violet Crabtree.
+Her father, William, was initially a carpenter by trade and eventually established the major construction company W. M. Angus Limited, later known as Angus Construction Ltd. The nature of her father's work necessitated moving between Palmerston North and Napier to follow building contracts.

+Education

+In 1921, her family moved to Palmerston North and she attended Palmerston North Girls' High School from 1922 to 1926, where her art teacher, G. H. Elliott, noticed her talent and encouraged her to pursue further study.

+In February 1927, Angus began studying at the Canterbury College School of Art.
 She never completed her diploma in fine arts but continued to study until 1933, including classes at the Elam School of Fine Arts in Auckland.
 During her studies she was introduced to renaissance and medieval art and received traditional training in life drawing, still life and landscape painting.

+Personal life

-Angus married Alfred Cook, a fellow artist, on 13 June 1930, but they separated in 1934, and divorced in 1939.
+Angus married Alfred Cook, a fellow artist and brother of James, on 13 June 1930, but they separated in 1934, and divorced in 1939.
 Angus signed many of her paintings as Rita Cook between 1930 and 1946, but after she discovered in 1941 that Alfred Cook had remarried, she changed her surname by deed poll to McKenzie, her paternal grandmother's surname.
 As a result, some of her paintings are also signed R. Mackenzie or R. McKenzie, but the majority are signed Rita Angus.

 After a short period teaching art in Napier, Angus lived mostly in Christchurch during the 1930s and 1940s.
 In a difficult financial position after her divorce she took on different jobs including teaching and as an illustrator for the Press.
 In the late 1940s she suffered from mental illness and entered Sunnyside Mental Hospital in 1949.

 In 1950 she moved to Waikanae to convalesce, and then settled in Wellington in 1955.

 In the early 1940s, Rita Angus had an affair with composer Douglas Lilburn, whom she met in 1941; she became pregnant but miscarried.
 The affair as such was short, but the connection remained, with Lilburn in attendance when she died in 1970.
 The affair between the two only became known after letters were discovered in 2002.